VivereSV/NioShadowverseLogger/README.md

 # FAQ

+## Is this against the TOS?

+I mean it's just continuously taking pictures of your screen, so it's pretty much a shitty twitch stream with an audience of 0.
+It does not modify SV in any way, nor does it inject anything.
+It does not monitor or interfere with any data being sent to or from the servers.
+Mostly because I'm too much of a monkey to figure out how to do that.

 ## It's not working???
 If you are experiencing technical difficulties, please inform VLV#5047.
 Please provide as much detail as you can about the issues that you are having.
 One great trick is to open the terminal/command prompt, drag the executable file into it, hit enter, and take a screenshot of the output.

+Common errors are: incorrect resolution, playing in full screen, covering up parts of the SV window, and not have your config file set properly.

 ## Where are my data files??